UA Little Rock students

 A note on editing submissions: Editing your submission communicates changes that need to be made about the scheduling or materials related to your exam.
 It does not automatically cause those edits to go into effect!
 When you edit your submission, RegisterBlast notifies us of the edit, but not what has changed.
 To save us time and to speed up the processing of your edit, please let us know what you edited with a small message in Section 4.

 Faculty must not make appointments for students.

 Additional accommodated information can be found on the Accommodated webpage.

-- Accommodated students will be contacted by a staff member after your exam submission request has been received through RegisterBlast.
+- Accommodated students will be emailed by a staff member after your exam submission request has been received through RegisterBlast.
 Inform you accommodated student they should contact us if they do not receive an email.

 - Students whom you have given permission to test remotely, MUST NOT make an appointment in RegisterBlast.
 Remote testing, whether through another testing site or through Honor Lock, utilizes a completely different system, access, and process.
-The online scheduler is for test administration that will take place in our computer lab and no where else.
+The online scheduler is for testing that will take place in our computer lab and nowhere else.